Recommended naming scheme

 {Series TitleYear}

-This naming scheme is made to be compatible with the new Plex TV Series Scanner that now support IMDB and TVDB IDs in file names.
+This naming scheme is made to be used with the New Plex TV Series Scanner

 {Series TitleYear} {imdb-{ImdbId}}